joescii/lift-jetty-cluster/README.md

 It should succeed this time.
 Restore `aws/aws-ec2.tf` back to its original state.
 Terraform/Packer will happily run from now on.

+### Project Cleanup
+If you are going the AWS route, then you can remove `Procfile` and `app.json` from your project as they are only used for Heroku deployment.

 ## TODO